deja-blue/software-interview/README.md

 Hey!

-If you are reading this, we are really excited about you joining our team here at Deja Blue!
+If you are reading this, we are really excited about you joining our team here at [Deja Blue](www.dejablue.energy)!
+We are laser focused on turning electric vehicles into the largest distributed energy asset in the connected grid and looking for great people to join our team.

 We designed this take-home exercise to:

 1. Learn as much as we can about how you work.
 2. Require as little of your time as possible.